thewmh/wizardunicorn.ninja/frontend-masters/hard-parts-js.md

 ### Higher Order Functions Example

-The example used in the section is the above codeblock.
+The example used in the section is the above code block.
 Just walking through each step of the execution context from global through the call stack as it is updated by calling functions.

 ### Higher Order Functions Q&A